hanabi/hanabi.github.io/README.md

 * This convention applies to any variant with a *Rainbow* suit or a dual-color suit.
 * Often, when giving a color clue to a Rainbow or dual-color card, you want to pick a color that will "fill-in" ancillary cards in the hand as to give the maximum amount of information.
-* If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind play your *Finesse Position* card.
+* If a suboptimal color is chosen that does not fill in ancillary cards, it follows from *High Value Principle* that there must be a reason, so you should blind-play your *Finesse Position* card.
 * This move is contextual in that you don't want to make it appear as if the clued card is currently unplayable.
 Thus, it is best performed as a *Reverse Bluff* or a *Long-Distance Bluff*.

 ### White Compromise